Jakob Ankersen: IFK Göteborg

 On 2 February 2015, Ankersen signed a three-year contract with Allsvenskan club IFK Göteborg.
 He played his first match for the club on 5 April 2015 against Åtvidabergs FF.
-In his first season at, he won the Svenska Cupen, came on second place in both the Allsvenskan and the Svenska Supercupen, and played 35 matches.
+In his first season there, they won the Svenska Cupen, and came second in both the Allsvenskan and the Svenska Supercupen, and played 35 matches.

 In the January transfer market 2016–17, IFK Göteborg revealed, that they were ready to sell Ankersen, if they received a good bid.
 There was interest from Belgium.

 Zulte Waregem

 Ankersen signed for Zulte Waregem on 30 January 2017.

 Ankersen's first season at the club was a nightmare for him.
 He only played 35 minutes in the first half season and was left out of the squad in nine matches.
 He described the situation as "a disaster and chaotic".
-In May 2017 Ankersen revealed, that he was furious at the club because they hadn’t complied with their promises.
+In May 2017 Ankersen revealed, that he was furious at the club because they hadn't complied with their promises.
 He also said, that he would more than like to leave the club.

-Esbjerg fB
+Second spell at Esbjerg fB

 On 6 August 2020, Ankersen returned to newly relegated Danish 1st Division club Esbjerg fB on a three-year deal.

 On 9 July 2021, Esbjerg confirmed that Ankersen, alongside three teammates, had been removed from the first team and sent down to train with the U19s.
 It came in the wake of a riot between players from the squad and the club's new coach, Peter Hyballa.
 According to Danish media, the squad was very dissatisfied with the coach's methods, describing it as Hyballa was "...photographing players in underpants, punching the players, shaming them in front of their teammates, verbal torture and a training program so hard that the injuries were rolling in".
 As a result of the whole situation, Ankersen decided to resign from his contract on 10 August 2021.

 Randers

 Immediately after his departure from Esbjerg was announced, on 10 August 2021, Ankersen was presented as a new Randers FC player, signing a deal until June 2022.
+Ankersen left Randers at the end of the 2022-23 season, as his contract expired.

+AC Horsens

+On 10 July 2023, Ankersen joined newly relegated Danish 1st Division side AC Horsens on a deal until June 2025.

+On 2 September 2024, AC Horsens announced the termination of Ankersen's contract following his desire to seek new challenges.
+After not securing a new opportunity, Ankersen announced his retirement from professional football on 13 November 2024.

+Third spell at Esbjerg fB

+On 3 February 2025, Ankersen came out of retirement to sign for his former club Esbjerg fB on a short-term contract.